khoury-gsa/khoury-gsa.github.io/index.md

 ### First Help

 If you have a question regarding the PhD program, the following resources usually can help:

-* Official (maintained by Khoury admins): [Khoury PhD Pragrams page on Canvas][notebook-canvas]
+* Official (maintained by Khoury admins): [Khoury Resource Center][notebook-sharepoint]

-* Older version of the part of the previous: [Academic Catalog → PhD Program Requirements][program-reqs-old] (doesn't require login with the NEU account)
+* Olderer iterations of the previous:
+    * [Academic Catalog → PhD Program Requirements][program-reqs-old]
+    * [Khoury PhD Pragrams page on Canvas][notebook-canvas]

 * Crowd-sourced by students: [PhD Hub on Confluence][confluence], [a Google Doc][notebook-gdoc], [KGSA website wiki][our-wiki]